 - Building an investment strategy and project pipeline for the water sector to ensure high quality projects are submitted to the GCF for funding.
 These will also be well linked to the development needs of the country and connect with GCF priorities.

-If successful, the Government of Ethiopia will be well placed to apply for and access funding from the GCF and mobilise further funds to implement their Climate Resilient Green Economy Strategy.
+Since the completion of this project, the Government of Ethiopia has been placed to apply for and access funding from the GCF and mobilise further funds to implement their Climate Resilient Green Economy Strategy.